darklang/dark/docs/eventsV2.md

 If there was an operational error, the QueueWorker will not be able to do anything to the event.
-However, the QueueWorker will not acknowledge the PubSub notification, and so when the PubSub ack deadline for that notification passes, PubSub will attempt to deliver it again.
+However, the QueueWorker will not acknowledge the PubSub notification, and so when the PubSub acknowledgement deadline for that notification passes, PubSub will attempt to deliver it again.
 PubSub is configured to try a message 5 times, then it publishes it in a deadletter queue.
 We do not currently have any automation on the deadletter queue.

 An event that has more than 5 delays will be deleted by the QueueWorker.